kayac-chang/social-proof-section/Guide.md

 }
 ```

-now, we have more style need to used,
+Now, we have more style need to used,
-modify our style system like below
+modify our style system like below.

 ```css
 :local :root {